vandalton/BertaAndButterflies/DIARY.md

 # 2024-05-04 - Day #065

 I implemented a sound signal at the end of the game.
-I had enought ROM space to play four notes.
+I had enough ROM space to play four notes.
 Five is too much.

 # 2024-05-05 - Day #066